The Network’s research support team support members, the Steering Group, and Reference Groups in delivering the

 Lindsey Ashley, Communications and Membership Manager

-Lindsey joined the NHS Benchmarking Network support team in January 2008, she has a BA in Event Management, a CIM Diploma in Marketing and has worked in the NHS acute sector.
-With excellent healthcare experience, Lindsey manages the NHS Benchmarking Network membership, marketing, communications, exhibitions, websites and social media.
+Lindsey joined the NHS Benchmarking Network support team in January 2008, she has a BA in Event Management, a CIM Diploma in Professional Marketing and has experience of working in acute healthcare and the public sector.
+Lindsey manages the NHS Benchmarking Network membership, marketing, communications, website and social media platforms.
 Her role includes developing and implementing the Network’s overarching membership and engagement strategy and raising brand awareness.
-She provides administrative support to the Network Steering Group, organising regular meetings, the AGM and annual Away Day and manages the recruitment process/ elections when vacancies arise.
-Lindsey also supports the National Audits delivered by the Network.
+She provides administrative support to the Network Steering Group.
+Lindsey also provides communications support for the National Audit of Intermediate Care and National Audit of Care at the End of Life.

 Emma Pruce, Events Manager